ksk98/RaccoonTheThird/README.md

 ## Features
 - Built in example commands used for entertainment along with convenient base for creation of new commands
+- Command invocation both by slash interaction and text calls with customizable, multiple accepted prefixes
 - Ability to use message reactions to upvote or downvote messages with persistent score tracking
 - Scalable method of client-server communication handling
 - Integration with Spring, which provides bean context, profile-specific application properties and potential for addition of web functionalities